-The returns on this investment are multiple.
-Our sustainability commitment sets Dickinson apart from other liberal-arts colleges as a leader in sustainability education; helps us attract students, faculty and staff of high ability, aspiration and civic mindedness; contributes to financial stability by reducing expenditures on energy and other resources; and, central to the college’s mission, enhances the educational experience of Dickinson students.
+Dickinson is investing resources to educate our students to be sustainability leaders and to make our campus a living laboratory for sustainable operations.
+The returns on this investment have arguably been exponential, and include remarkable programmatic, financial, environmental, civic and reputational successes.
+Our sustainability commitment sets Dickinson apart from other liberal-arts colleges as a leader in sustainability education; helps us attract students, faculty and staff of high ability, aspiration and civic mindedness; provides exciting opportunities for alumnin engagement, contributes to financial stability by reducing expenditures on energy and other resources; and, central to the college’s mission, enhances the educational experience of Dickinson students.
 The investment thus benefits our community and the wider world.

 Dickinson’s investments in sustainability are all-encompassing.
-Sustainability is woven into our facilities, curriculum and staff, which includes an associate vice president for sustainability and facilities planning.
+Sustainability has become a core value within our operations, curriculum and employees which includes an associate vice president for sustainability and facilities planning.
 We also closely monitor our endowment portfolio, believing that companies that adhere to high environmental, social and governance standards ultimately make the best long-term investments.Brontè D. Jones, Vice President for Finance and Administration